 There are numerous different species of durian found in Indonesia, the Philippines, Thailand, and Malaysia.
 Specifically, Thailand has about 300 cultivars, and there are about 100 types in Malaysia.

 Please be cautious of the hard brown or green shell with many sharp spikes as they can harm you.
 Under the skin are creamy and light yellow pulps.
-You can also eat its seeds as a snack, as long as you boil, steam, or roast the seeds before consuming them.

 However, they have a very strong smell that not everyone likes.
-Due to the intensive smell, many public places restrict durian.
+Due to the intense smell, many public places restrict durian.
 But if you are willing to try durian, you can feel the distinctive sweet taste with a mild bitter hint.

 Season: Depends on regions, which can be from May to August.